F-22 Raptor Manufacturing

 This optimum mixture was the result of extensive material trade studies that evaluated cost and weight benefits of various design, material and manufacturing concepts.
 A critical part of these studies was an extensive analysis of thermal expansions that can induce significant stresses into the airframe This study reduced the risk that is normally associated with use of multiple materials in airframe design.

 Because of its width, the mid fuselage has to sit at almost a 45-degree angle in its reusable metal shipping container.
-This is so its shipping box will fit on a flatbed truck and still be allowed on roads from Texas to Georgia.
+This is so its shipping box would fit on a flatbed truck and still be allowed on roads from Texas to Georgia.

 Boeing began major assembly of the aft fuselage for the world's first F-22 in June 1996 at its Developmental Center in Seattle, Wash.
 Boeing began the process by loading the left-hand forward boom, a large component that contains fuel and carries structural loads, into the aft fuselage assembly fixture.